ibm-cloud-docs/containers/cs_nodeport.md

 When the app is deployed, you can use the public IP address of any worker node and the NodePort to form the public URL to access the app in a browser.
 If your worker nodes are connected to a private VLAN only, then a private NodePort service was created and can be accessible through a worker node's private IP address.

 1. Get the public IP address for a worker node in the cluster.
-If you want to access the worker node on a private network, get the private IP address instead.
+If you want to access the worker node on a private network or have a VPC cluster, get the private IP address instead.

     ```
     ibmcloud ks worker ls --cluster <cluster_name>